catppuccin/.github/SUPPORT.md

-We also highly recommend that you provide extra details like your operating system, what version of the theme you installed, the configuration you applied, ~~was Mercury in retrograde when the issue occured?~~, etc. Of course, these are not relevant to all ports but also understand some ports will require this information in order for an issue to be raised.
+We also highly recommend that you provide extra details like your operating system, what version of the theme you installed, the configuration you applied, ~~was Mercury in retrograde when the issue occured?~~, etc. Of course, these are not relevant to all ports, but some ports will require this information in order for an issue to be raised and acted upon.

 ### 3. Join the [Discord](https://discord.com/servers/catppuccin-907385605422448742)